apache/activemq-artemis/docs/user-manual/en/stomp.md

 When the server starts with the above setting, each stomp message sent through this acceptor will have an extra property added.
-The property key is `amq-message-id` and the value is a String representation of a long type internal message id prefixed with `STOMP`, like:
+The property key is `amqMessageId` and the value is a String representation of a long type internal message id prefixed with `STOMP`, like:

 ```
-amq-message-id : STOMP12345
+amqMessageId : STOMP12345
 ```

-The default `stomp-enable-message-id` value is `false`.
+The default `stompEnableMessageId` value is `false`.

 ## Durable Subscriptions